dylangmiles/docker-must-homeassistant/README.md

 2. Clone this repository
 3. Run `docker-compose run --rm inverter test`

-This queryies the /dev/ttyUSB0 port for the Vc1800 and Vh1800 values.
+This queries the /dev/ttyUSB0 port for the Vc1800 and Vh1800 values.
 This is a test to check for communication with the inverter.

 ## Scratch